FedML-AI/FedML/python/fedml/cli/README.md

 launch job at the MLOps platform

 Options:
 -uname, --user_name TEXT  user name.
+If you do not specify this option, the fedml_account_name field from YAML_FILE will be used.
 -uid, --user_id TEXT      user id.
+If you do not specify this option, the fedml_account_id field from YAML_FILE will be used.
 -k, --api_key TEXT        user api key.
 -pf, --platform TEXT      The platform name at the MLOps platform (options:octopus, parrot, spider, beehive, falcon, default is falcon).
 -jn, --job_name TEXT      The job name at the MLOps platform.
 If you don't specify here, the job name from the job yaml file will be used.